geoffreyvanwyk/phel-lang.org/content/documentation/php-interop.md

 echo 'Result = ' . $result .
 PHP_EOL;
 ```

-Phel provide two ways to call Phel functions, manually or by using the `export` command.
+Phel provides two ways to call Phel functions, manually or by using the `export` command.

 ### Manually